Robert Gould Shaw: Personal life

-Shaw met Anna Kneeland Haggerty in New York at an opera party given in 1861 by his sister Susanna before the war began.
+Shaw met Annie Kneeland Haggerty in New York at an opera party given in 1861 by his sister Susanna before the war began.
 The two became engaged just after Christmas in 1862.
 Despite misgivings by both sets of parents because of the war, they were married May 2, 1863, less than a month before Shaw's regiment moved out.
 The ceremony was in New York City.
 The pair spent a brief honeymoon at the Haggertys' home of Vent Fort, in Lenox, Massachusetts.

-Two and half years older than Shaw, "Annie" Shaw was widowed at the age of 28.
+Two and a half years older than Shaw, "Annie" Shaw was widowed at the age of 28.
 She spent many years after the war living abroad in Europe, returning in later years when her health failed.
 The Haggerty property had been sold to George and Sarah Morgan, who built a large mansion there.
-They also kept the Haggerty home, and allowed Anna to live there when she returned from Europe.
-She spent the last two years of her life living at her former family house, and died in 1907, never having remarried.
+They also kept the Haggerty home and allowed Anna to live there when she returned from Europe.
+She spent the last two years of her life living at her former family house and died in 1907, never having remarried.
 She is buried at the cemetery of Church-on-the Hill in Lenox.